sfinnie/helloLSP/readme.md

 1. In the development instance of vscode, open the `samples` sub-directory of this project.

-1. Open one the sample json file.
+1. Open the sample json file.
 The editor should show an information message at the bottom of the main window that says "Text Document Did Open".

 With that done, the basics are all in place.
 Close the development instance for now and go back to the main project instance.
 The code at this point is [tagged as v0.1](https://github.com/sfinnie/helloLSP/releases/tag/v0.1) if you want to have a look.

-## Anatomy of the Extension
+## Anatomy of the Plugin

-Despite all the boilerplate, there are 3 primary files that implement the extension: one each for the client and server:
+Despite all the boilerplate, there are 3 primary files that implement the plugin:

 * [client/src/extension.ts](client/src/extension.ts) implements the client
 * [server/server.py](server/server.py) implements the server.